rtcexpert/nice-iOS-Android-Build/README.md

                 - run  "rsync --include '*.h' --filter 'hide,! */' -avm src/ Final-Build/include"

-if you find my repo helpfull to you. give it a star. if you have any queries you can contact me on "rahul@rahulpathak.in" or open bug report.
+if you find my repo helpfull to you. give it a star.